-Services that are covered for you What you must pay who en you get these services Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible.
-Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care).
-Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments).
+Services that are covered for you What you must pay when you get these services Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments).
 Home dialysis equipment and supplies.
 Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply).
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 Copay for Medicare-covered dialysis services. \$0 Copay for Self-Dialysis Training \$0 Copay for home dialysis equipment and supplies \$0 Copay for home support services \$0 Copay for Medicare Part B Drugs 30% of the cost for Medicare-covered dialysis services.
-30% of the cost for Self-Dialysis Training 30% of the cost for home dialysis equipment and supplies 30% of the cost for home support services 30% of the cost for Medicare Part B Drugs Skilled nursing facility (SNF) care Services require p rior authorization.
-(For a definition of "ability and " In-Network Our Plan covers up to 100 days in a SNF. \$0 Copay per day for Days Out-of-Network Our Plan covers up to 100 days in a SNF.
-30% of the cost per day for Days 1 through 100
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+20% of the cost for home support services 20% of the cost for Medicare Part B Drugs equipment and supplies 30% of the cost for home support services 30% of the cost for Medicare Part B Drugs Skilled nursing facility (SNF) care Services require p rior authorization. see Chapter 12 of this document.
+Skilled nursing facilities are sometimes called "SNFs.")
+Covered services include but are not limited to: • Semiprivate room (or a private room if medically necessary) • Meals, including special diets • Skilled nursing services Our Plan covers up to 100 Out-of-Network Our Plan covers up to 100 days in a SNF.
+30% of the cost